irstevenson/java-ntlm-proxy/README.md

 # ToDo

-1. Make sure that the Swing GUI still works - due to the code there having to simply be a decompilation;
 1. Add Usage documentation - which should also be included in the distributable (so maybe a `src/main/dist/README.md` file (and just link to from the Usage section above).
 1. Sort out license file - on SF it was simply Public Domain, but would be good to add a LICENSE